craig8196/hitime/README.md

 <a name="todo" />

 * [x] Add a function that updates the timeout stamp, hitime_touch
-* [ ] Add a function that will set the timeout expiry time to be within a given range of time in the future so as to minimize the times the timeout is placed in new bins. hitime_start_range
+* [x] Add a function that will set the timeout expiry time to be within a given range of time in the future so as to minimize the times the timeout is placed in new bins. hitime_start_range
+* [ ] More rigorous demonstrations for the core ideas and any associated testing